SyncEngine/docs/docs/user/flows.md

 Flows can be triggered by events, schedules, or manually, depending on how your automation is configured.

-Think of a Flow as the “pipeline” through which your data travels — from input to output.
+Think of a Flow as the “pipeline” through which your data travels, from input to output.

 ---